-The SST wing uses weight shift control.
+The SST and ARROW wings use weight shift control.
 This means that there is no need for most of the traditional flight control surfaces such as flaps and rudders.
 The pilot uses the control bar to shift weight relative to the attachment point of the base to the wing, which in turn causes a reaction in the wing and the control response of the aircraft.